 The Principal and the EU

-Although there is considerable uncertainty about the implications of the referendum, one thing is totally certain.
-The Academy welcomes people from everywhere.
-That means we remain deeply committed to our identity as a vibrant international musical community.
-At the Academy we offer the very best education to students from all countries of the world, as we have done for nearly 200 years.
+The Academy remains deeply committed to our identity as a vibrant international musical community that owes its existence to European culture and history.
+With the triggering of Article 50, this does not change.
+We will continue to offer the very best education to students from all over the world, as we have done for nearly 200 years.
 Without our multi-national character, we would not be the Royal Academy of Music and of that there can be no argument.
-As musicians we will continue to promote the many benefits of collaboration and the free exchange of ideas, without regard for international boundaries.
+Our first professors were almost all from the great European nations and this shaped our own pedagogic landscape and evolving traditions.
+As musicians, we will continue to promote the many benefits of collaboration and the free exchange of ideas, without regard for international boundaries.

-Our cosmopolitan community simply has to emerge stronger from the raft of challenges the whole world faces over the months and years ahead as a result of last week’s decision.
-As musicians, we are well-placed to lead the way – not least because our language speaks across all divides.
+Today’s events only encourage us to build more strongly on our peerless international connections and culture and to look to the future in even more innovative and telling ways.
+The priority is to ensure the durability of the Academy’s provision within the global context.
+Our cosmopolitan community simply has to emerge stronger from the raft of challenges the whole world faces over the months and years ahead.
+As musicians, we are well-placed to let the way – not least because our language speaks across all divides.

 Professor Jonathan Freeman-Attwood, Principal